oitee/cacheReplacement/README.md

 ### miss

 The method `miss` is meant to add a key-value pair that is currently not present in the cache.
 This method presumes the absence of the key-value pair.
 Thus, it should be invoked only when the `has` method returns `false` for a given key.
-Importantly, this method will not return any value.
+It is important to note that while calling `miss`, the first argument should be the key and the latter parameter should be the value.
+Also, this method will not return any value.

 ```js
 import * as lru from "lru.js"